 The conditioned project includes 25% of hotel units as Lower-cost visitor serving facilities.
-The revised project will also include a free walking trail through the project site that connects to Harbor Ave which connects to Pomo Bluff Park.
+The revised project will also include a free walking trail through the project site that connects Highway 1 to Harbor Ave.
 This site is close to excellent coastal trail and harbor accesses which offer additional public recreational opportunities.
 The project complies with this policy.